core-man/link/content/post/codes/index.md

 ### Geophysical Library

 - [Fatiando](https://www.fatiando.org/): Open-source Python tools for geophysics
+    - Looking for the below `fatiando package`?
+Please check the last paragarphy
     - [fatiando package](https://www.fatiando.org/v0.5/): An open-source Python library for modeling and inversion in geophysics.
 Its development has been stoped in favor of [new libraries](https://www.fatiando.org/#projects).
 - [softwares in UNAVCO](https://www.unavco.org/software/software.html): softwares used in Geodesy studies.